Light Dark

 Try to figure out the users who will use the product and how they will use it.

-Here’s how your team can do it?
+Here’s how your team can do it.

-Skills | It is about general education and hobbies.
-To know this, seek answers to:
+Skills It is about general education and hobbies.

-Concerns | In this, one has to define the concerns related to the product.
-Find answers to:
+Concerns In this, one has to define the concerns related to the product.

-At Spdload, we designed a solution, a telemedicine app around the customer’s persona and concerns.
-To know more, read it here. |
+At Spdload, we designed a solution, a telemedicine app, around the customer’s persona and concerns.

-Goal | It is different from the concerns.
-Know:
+Goal It is different from the concerns.

-Technology | Understand the technical prowess of the user through the following:
+Technology Understand the technical prowess of the user through the following:

-Based on the answers above, one can imagine the user and the UI/UX design expected.
+Based on the answers above, one can imagine the user and the UI/UX design expected. the Research Part is Very Important to Follow to Find out How to Design a Product As Saas

 Stage 2: User Experience (UX) Design